kastenhq/k10-openshift-lab/lab3_k10_backup/index.md

     ![Restore Volume](./assets/images/volume_only_restore.png)

 5. Click Restore.

+6. Return to the Dashboard by clicking on the **< Dashboard** link in the upper left corner, then click on the running Restore Action to monitor the action

-6. Click on the Restore action.
-All phases should complete successfully
+6. After a minute or two all phases should complete successfully

     ![Restore Completed](./assets/images/restore_completed.png)